phantomcyber/splunk-soar-sdk/docs/getting_started.md

 Your action must have a return type that extends from `soar_sdk.action_results.ActionOutput`.
 This is discussed further in the {ref}`Action Outputs <action-output-label>` documentation.
 The return type must be hinted.

+For more advanced use cases, your return type can be a Coroutine that resolves to an ActionOutput; or a list, Iterator or AsyncGenerator that yields multiple ActionOutputs.

 ### The action description docstring

 ```python